gcziprusz/project-tmpl/README-SETUP.md

     > **NOTE:** S3 bucket names must be lower case.

-2. Choose a team Cognito domain name matching the pattern `project-{NAME OF PROJECT}-{TEAM NAME}`  E.g. `project-star-gazer-team-awesome`
+2. Choose a team Cognito Domain name matching the pattern `project-{NAME OF PROJECT}-{TEAM NAME}`  E.g. `project-star-gazer-team-awesome`
    > **NOTE** If the Cognito domain name contains anything other than lowercase letters, numbers, and hyphens, then the domain name isn't accepted.
 You can't use a hyphen for the first or last character.
 The maximum length of the whole domain name, including the dots, is 63 characters.

 3. Deploy the Lambda service (aka the backend). _NOTE that the primary purpose of deploying this now (with your group AWS account) is to create several of the resources that we need to plug into the GitHub Actions configuration.
 This is the only time that you'll deploy manually to your AWS account._: